Scale your business with our modular plugins.

 If the attribute doesn’t have a value, then the script will add the first value of the available options in $new_defaults.

 Then, it saves $new_defaults in the meta_default_attributes.
-This will be checked so as not to run the script twice.
+This will be checked to prevent the script from running twice.

 Conclusion

-All in all, not setting default attributes for variable products can affect your conversion rates and make you lose many sales.
+All in all, not setting default attributes for variable products can negatively impact your conversion rates and result in lost sales.
 The Add to Cart button will appear as disabled so users may think that they can’t buy and leave.

 If you want more information about how to improve your WooCommerce site programmatically, you can have a look at our guides about how to add to cart function and to implement AJAX add to cart on your site.